Sengol

-The Sengol (Tamil: செங்கோல்) is a gold-plated, silver sceptre that is installed in the Lok Sabha or lower house of the Parliament of India.
-The sceptre was presented to Jawaharlal Nehru, the first Prime Minister of India, by a Tamil Adheenam in a ceremony to symbolise the transfer of power on the evening before the Independence of India in 1947.
-The Sengol was initially housed at Allahabad Museum for decades until it was moved to its present location at the new parliament building during its inauguration by Prime Minister Narendra Modi in May 2023.
+The Sengol (Tamil: செங்கோல்) is a gold-plated, silver sceptre that is installed in Lower House (Lok Sabha) of the Parliament of India.
+The sceptre is believed to have been handed over to Prime Minister Jawaharlal Nehru, the first Prime Minister of India, by a Tamil Adheenam in a ceremony as a symbol of the transfer of power on the evening before the Independence of India in 1947.
+The Sengol was housed at Allahabad Museum as for decades until it was moved to its present location upon the new Parliament building's inauguration by Prime Minister Narendra Modi in May 2023.

 History

 As the independence of India drew near, Jawaharlal Nehru and other members of the Indian National Congress (INC or Congress) took part in religious ceremonies and received gifts.
 On such an occasion on 14 August 1947, emissaries from the Thiruvaduthurai Adheenam Matha, a Shaivite monastery in the erstwhile Tanjore district of Madras Presidency (nowadays Tamil Nadu), presented Nehru with the Sengol at his home.
 According to a report in Time:

 From Tanjore in south India came two emissaries of Sri Amblavana Desigar, head of a sannyasi order of Hindu ascetics.
 Sri Amblavana thought that Nehru, as first Indian head of a really Indian Government ought, like ancient Hindu kings, to receive the symbol of power and authority from Hindu holy men ...
 One sannyasi carried a sceptre of gold, five feet long, two inches thick.
 He sprinkled Nehru with holy water from Tanjore and drew a streak in sacred ash across Nehru's forehead.
 Then he wrapped Nehru in the pithambaram and handed him the golden sceptre.
 He also gave Nehru some cooked rice which had been offered that very morning to the dancing god Nataraja in south India, then flown by plane to Delhi.

 The event had negligible impact on public discourse at the time; contemporaneous news clips recorded the gift of the Sengol as a courtesy.
 Soon afterwards, the Sengol and other belongings of Nehru were donated to Allahabad Museum in Prayagraj.

-The Sengol lost prominence until it was placed in the Lok Sabha during the inauguration of New Parliament House, New Delhi, in 2023.
-At the inauguration, Prime Minister Narendra Modi, who was accompanied by Hindu priests heading the 20 Adheenams in Tamil Nadu, installed the Sengol near the chair of the Speaker of the Lok Sabha.
+The Sengol lost prominence until it was placed in Loksabha during the inauguration of New Parliament House, New Delhi, in 2023.
+At the inauguration, Prime Minister Narendra Modi, who was accompanied by Shaivite pontiffs heading the 20 Adheenams in Tamil Nadu, installed the Sengol near the chair of the Speaker of the Lok Sabha.

-The Sengol, believed to have been a symbol of transfer of power from the United Kingdom to the newly independent India, appears to have been derived from a year-old article by Swaminathan Gurumurthy published in Thuglak magazine; Gurumurthy attributed it to the recollections of Sri Chandrasekarendra Saraswathi, 68th head of the Kanchi Kamakoti Peetham, as told to a disciple in 1978.
+The Sengol, believed to have been a symbol of transfer of power from the United Kingdom to the newly Independent India, appears to have been derived from a year-old article by Swaminathan Gurumurthy published in Thuglak magazine; Gurumurthy attributed it to the recollections of Sri Chandrasekarendra Saraswathi, the 68th head of the Kanchi Kamakoti Peetham, as told to a disciple in 1978.